Chanute Air Force Base: United States Air Force

 The North Korean invasion of South Korea on 25 June 1950 soon affected the training workload at Chanute Field.
 In October 1949, the student load had been 5,235 but by 1953 almost 12,000 students were at Chanute for critical training.
 Air Training Command also had to in-process thousands of volunteer reservists.
 Between late July and the end of October 1950, the command brought on active duty about 20,000 reservists.
 Most of this work was done at Chanute.

 In early 1960, HQ USAF suggested the foreign language training program, conducted at 22 colleges and universities, be transferred from Air University control to ATC.
 After considerable study, the Air Force passed control of the program to ATC on 1 July.
 At that time, the training program covered 59 languages.
 Air Training Command subsequently assigned management responsibility to the Chanute Technical Training Center.
 This program provided language instruction for USAF personnel.

 In the 1960s Chanute became the prime training center for one of the most important missile programs in history, the LGM-30 Minuteman intercontinental ballistic missile.
 The Minuteman ICBM became a key missile deterrent against the Soviet Union for America and her western allies.
 In September 1970, ATC transferred Chanute's Minuteman missile launch officer course to Vandenberg AFB, California.
 Beginning in the late 1960s Chanute also trained thousands of allied airmen from Asia and the Middle East.

 During the 1970s Chanute provided training for thousands of USAF airmen for service in Vietnam.
 The base invested heavily in quality-of-life programs, building new student dormitories and other support facilities.
 Due to the cessation of aircraft support requirements for Chanute's training mission, the Air Force closed the base's remaining active runway in 1971.
 In 1977, Chanute became the prime training center for the Air-Launched Cruise Missile (ALCM).
-The base was also involved in the Ground-Launched Cruise Missile (GLCM) and MX missile programs.
+The base was also involved in the Ground-Launched Cruise Missile (GLCM) and Peacekeeper missile programs.